evanh88/evanhan_homework/class6/updated_voiceagent_js/README.md

    ```

 4. **Access the Web Interface**:
-   Upon startup, the frontend UI implemented by index.html will be automatically loaded (`http://127.0.0.1:5001`)
+   Open a browser to go to 'http://127.0.0.1:5001', the page for the voice chatbot will be automatically loaded.

 ## Usage